JoeZlonicky/CALTechnicalTest/README.md

 * Text identifies when email falls outside accepted format (G85).
 * Client-side validation is performed on all fields (SCR18).
 * Submission list uses table markup to present tabular information (H51)
-	* Zebra table styling is used to improved readability
+	* Zebra table styling is used to improved readability.
+	* Added an aria-label for the view details buttons that includes the submission id.
 * Responsive design maintains functionality at 200% zoom (G142)
 * Used browser tools to ensure every page meets text contrast criteria (G18)